Message from the Ambassador of Japan to Belgium

 It goes without saying that the close economic relations which Japan has built with Belgium are of great importance.
 Currently, there are 229 Japanese companies active in Belgium, which have made Belgium one of the most prominent areas for Japanese business.
 While taking into account situations such as the withdrawal of the UK from the EU, I will endeavor to support Japanese companies in Belgium and make efforts to develop Japanese-Belgian economic relations even further.

-The consecutive terrorist attacks that took place in Brussels on March 22 of last year have caused severe harm to many people, including to Japanese nationals residing in Belgium.
+The consecutive terrorist attacks that took place in Brussels on March 22, 2016 have caused severe harm to many people, including to Japanese nationals residing in Belgium.
 The Belgian authorities have also made great efforts and since then no more harm from terrorism occurred in Belgium.
 While always keeping the threat of terrorism in mind, I want to work hard to ensure the safety of Japanese residents.